Ling-Cao/azure-docs/articles/cognitive-services/Speech-Service/how-to-custom-voice-suspend-resume-endpoint.md

 The endpoint Suspend and Resume functions allow you to flexibly control the endpoint hosting status and save the hosting costs.
 The charging will stop once the endpoint is suspended, meanwhile it can’t be used to synthesize speech until you resume it successfully.

-> [!NOTE]
+> [!
+NOTE]
 > The Suspend or Resume operation will take a while to complete, the Suspend time should be short and the Resume time should be similar to the deployment time.

 This topic will show you how to suspend or resume a Custom Voice endpoint via REST API.

-> [!Tip]
+> [!
+Tip]
 > The endpoint Suspend and Resume functions have been supported on [Speech Studio portal](https://aka.ms/custom-voice-portal) too.

 ## Prerequisites

 For an existing endpoint you want to suspend or resume, you will need to prepare:

-- The identifier of the endpoint.
+* The identifier of the endpoint.

-- The Azure region the endpoint is associated with.
+* The Azure region the endpoint is associated with.

-- The subscription key the endpoint is associated with.
+* The subscription key the endpoint is associated with.

 They can be found in the Sample code section on the endpoint details page at [Speech Studio portal](https://aka.ms/custom-voice-portal) as below: